gov-cy/staging-govcy-design-system-docs/src/components/accordion.md

 ---
 title: "Accordion"
 date: 2022-02-01 00:01:01Z
+description: "The accordion component lets users show and hide sections of related content on a page."
 ---

 The accordion component lets users show and hide sections of related content on a page.